MingYuanLiu/OpenSmokeDetection/README.md

 ```
 5. run the detection system `./smokeAdaboost detetcion`
 > note: you can change the parameters according to the code comment in main.cpp
+> if you want to get my dataset, please contact me by mail: myliu327@zju.edu.cn.

 ## TODO